 Most general questions can be answered by reading the Divisional Instructions herein.
 For case-specific questions the best way to contact the Judicial Assistant is via email at CAD-DivisionAA@pbcgov.org.

-E-service to the Court
+Instructions for Service of Orders to the Court

 - Agreed orders and orders requested by the Judge from a prior hearing should be submitted through the online services system (in Word format).